We are a team of former NICU Moms working hard to bring some cheer to NICU families & bed-rested Moms this Holiday Season. Join us!

 The first time we embarked on this project, we started out with humble goals and anxious hearts but within just a few hours we were floored by the generosity of all of you who so kindly reached out to stand beside us.
 And thanks to you, together we were able to spread love so much further than we ever could have imagined.

-The money you donate to this site will be used to fund care packages to be delivered on December 17th and 18th to families spending their holidays at The University of Utah Hospital, and St. Marks Hospital, in the NICU & Maternal/Newborn Units.
+The money you donate to this site will be used to fund care packages to be delivered on December 12th & 13th to families spending their holidays at The University of Utah Hospital, and Jordan Valley Hospital, in the NICU & Maternal/Newborn Units.

 This Christmas season we have much to be grateful for.
 We are looking forward to everything that comes with the holiday season: decorating our trees and watching our children immediately re-decorate them, assembling gingerbread houses at annual family parties, watching The Christmas Story by the fire, and wrapping little presents in the late evening hours after our babies have gone to sleep.